You are here

 a) Spatial assessment of forests, forest degradation, opportunities for restoration and poverty and conflict related data

-This activity will map the link between forests and poverty and conflict.
-Spatial data on national forests, historic deforestation, and opportunities for restoration will be paired with national poverty data and conflict maps.
-This activity will be executed in partnership with IUCN and other ongoing initiatives on poverty and conflicts led by the Asia Foundation and work by the World Bank on poverty data.
+This activity mapped the link between forests and poverty and conflict.
+Spatial data on national forests, historic deforestation, and opportunities for restoration were paired with national poverty data and conflict maps.
+This activity was executed in partnership with IUCN and other initiatives on poverty and conflicts led by the Asia Foundation and poverty data work by the World Bank.

 b) Assessment of community forestry initiatives in Myanmar and its governance and policy aspects

-This assessment will examine ways that community forestry, non-traditional sources of timber and forest-based livelihood activities are currently recognized within the national (or state and region) policy and regulatory frameworks and identify ways to incentivize community forestry through improved commercial prospects for legally and sustainably community-produced timber and forest products.
+This assessment examined ways that community forestry, non-traditional sources of timber and forest-based livelihood activities are currently recognized within the national (or state and region) policy and regulatory frameworks and identify ways to incentivize community forestry through improved commercial prospects for legally and sustainably community-produced timber and forest products.

 c) Overall Assessment of the National Reforestation and Forest Rehabilitation Program

-Assess government institutions involved in the delivery of the Restoration Program, including staffing, incentives, budgets and partnerships.
-Major focus should be on the conflict-affected areas and areas where the Program can promote social inclusion.
+Assessed government institutions involved in the delivery of the Restoration Program, including staffing, incentives, budgets and partnerships.
+Major focus was on the conflict-affected areas and where social inclusion could be promotoed.

-Assess (and communicate to stakeholders in real time) actual program implementation using an innovative and cost-effective geotagging (geo-enabling) application using open source and Android operating system and phones/tablets
+Assessed (and communicated to stakeholders in real time) actual program implementation using an innovative and cost-effective geotagging (geo-enabling) application that used open source and Android operating system and phones/tablets.

-analyze two or three larger ongoing restoration initiatives (supported by IUCN, ADB and possibly others) related to their technical and implementation arrangements, lessons learned and approaches;
+Analyzed three larger ongoing restoration initiatives (supported by IUCN, ADB and possibly others) related to their technical and implementation arrangements, lessons learned and approaches.

-prepare recommendations for the National Reforestation and Forest Rehabilitation Program based on previous assessments of technical opportunities and social priorities, lessons learned and results from the overall governance assessment;
+Prepared recommendations for the National Reforestation and Forest Rehabilitation Program based on previous assessments of technical opportunities and social priorities, lessons learned and results from the overall governance assessment.

-Work on both key outputs of this activity is ongoing; however, early findings and analysis have already fed into the Myanmar Strategic Country Diagnostic.
-Preliminary recommendations informed concept design of the World Bank pipeline forestry operation (Forest Restoration, Development and Investment Project [$200 million IDA]).
-Initial recommendations from the MRRP community forestry assessment allowed the team to propose inclusion of community forestry activities under two other pipeline operations in the conflict affected areas in Myanmar: Peaceful and Prosperous Communities Project (US$200 million) and the Rakhine Development Project (US$100 million).
+- Initial recommendations from the MRRP community forestry assessment allowed the team to propose inclusion of community forestry activities under two other IDA pipeline operations in the conflict affected areas in Myanmar (Peaceful and Prosperous Communities Project (US$200 million) and the Rakhine Development Project (US$100 million).